jakeEspinosa/Front-End-Developer-Take-Home-Challenge/README.md

 - Steps to follow:
   - Fork this repository
   - Work on your solution
-  - Create a pull request with @github/cskerbo as the reviewer, if available.
+  - Create a pull request and reply to the request email with a link to your PR
 - Have fun and be as creative as you like!

 **Timeframe**